anelendata/docker_datasci/README.md

 3. Copy env_example to .env and edit
 4. Edit volume section of docker-compose.yml
   - The path before ":" is an existing directory that will be visible to Jupyter and RStudio.
-  - If you change USER_NAME in .env file, change the path after ":" accordingly.
 5. Run `docker-compose up -d`
 6. If running locally, point your browser to
   - Jupyter Hub http://localhost:8000